What is calciphylaxis?

 Calciphylaxis is a condition characterised by necrosis (cellular death) of the skin and fatty tissue.
 It is seen mainly in patients with end stage kidney disease.
 It is also sometimes called calcific uraemic arteriolopathy.

 In 1981, approximately 50 cases of calciphlaxis were reported in the world literature.
-Today, the incidence is estimated at 1 percent per year in patients undergoing dialysis.
+Today, the incidence is estimated at 1 percent per year in patients undergoing renal dialysis.
 The mortality is extremely high, up to 80%, often within several months of onset.
 The primary cause of death is from secondary infection of the ulcers, and sepsis.

 The cause of calciphylaxis is not properly understood.
 Calcification blocks small blood vessels deep in the skin, resulting in spreading skin necrosis (tissue death).

 Small blood vessels become blocked with blood clots (thrombosis), which leads to the black painful, necrotic and ischaemic areas.
 It is thought that the clots occur because of calfication within the walls of the blood vessels.

 In chronic renal failure, it is often associated with a condition known as secondary hyperparathyroidism.
 The damaged kidneys don't excrete phosphate properly, which results in a build up of phosphate in the blood, which combines with calcium.
 Vitamin-D levels are reduced because of the kidney failure and reduced absorption through the gut.
 The bones become resistant to parathyroid hormone.
 The parathyroid glands therefore increase in size and produce more hormone increasing the amount of calcium circulating in the blood.